Alla Nazimova: Relationships with women

 It is believed that Nazimova coined the phrase "sewing circle" as code to refer to lesbian or bisexual actresses of her day who concealed their true sexuality.

-Nazimova lived together with Glesca Marshall from 1929 until Nazimova's death in 1945.

 Friends and relations

 Edith Luckett, a stage actress and the mother of future U.S. First Lady Nancy Reagan, was a friend of Nazimova, having acted with her onstage.
 Edith married Kenneth Seymour Robbins, and following the birth of their daughter Nancy in 1921, Nazimova became her godmother.
 Nazimova continued to be friends with Edith and her second husband, neurosurgeon Loyal Davis, until her death.
 She was also the aunt of American film producer Val Lewton.